arodmail/aws-doc/cognito/README.md

 #### 6.5 Confirm Account

-In this step, you are prompted for a Verification code which was sent to the email address provided in the previous step.
+This step requires the Verification code sent to the email address provided in the previous step.
 Get the code from the email message, enter it here and click Confirm account.
-This code is valid for a set time period.
-If the time period passes, then you can  request a new code.
+This code expires.
+If the code is expired, then request a new code.

 ![aws-cognito-postman-auth-4.png](img%2Faws-cognito-postman-auth-4.png)

 #### 6.6 Authentication Complete

-You should see a dialog confirming a new access token was received.
+You should get an authentication complete message.
 Click _Proceed_.

 ![aws-cognito-postman-auth-5.png](img%2Faws-cognito-postman-auth-5.png)

 #### 6.7 Authentication Complete - Tokens

-The tokens associated with the authorization request are displayed by Postman in a new window.
+Postman displays the tokens associated with the authorization request in a new window.
 Here you will find an ID Token, Access Token, Refresh Token, and the expiration time.

 ![aws-cognito-postman-auth-6.png](img%2Faws-cognito-postman-auth-6.png)

 #### 6.8 User Sign-Up and Authentication Sequence

-Open the Console in Postman to review the sequence of HTTPS requests that comprise the new user sign-up flow including a token request.
+Open the Console in Postman to review the sequence of HTTPS requests that comprise the new user sign-up flow, including a token request.

 ![aws-cognito-postman-auth-8.png](img%2Faws-cognito-postman-auth-8.png)

 #### 6.9 User Added to Pool

-To view the new user in the user pool, go back to the AWS Console > Amazon Cognito > view your pool, and the new user should be listed under the _User_ tab.
-Note that the user's _Confirmation status_ is "Confirmed" because of the email verification step during sign-up.
+To view the new user in the user pool, go back to the AWS Console > Amazon Cognito > view your pool.
+The new user appears under the _User_ tab.
+Note that the user's _Confirmation status_ is "Confirmed" by the email verification step during sign-up, Step 6.5 above.

 ![aws-cognito-postman-auth-7.png](img%2Faws-cognito-postman-auth-7.png)